fleetdm/fleet/docs/01-Using-Fleet/04-Adding-hosts.md

 --enroll_secret_path=C:\Program Files\osquery\secret.txt
 ```

-### Migrating from plain osquery to osquery installers
+### Migrating from plain osquery to osquery installer

-The following is a strategy for migrating plain osquery deployments, with a custom flagfile and osquery extensions, to an osquery installer deployment.
+The following is a strategy for migrating a plain osquery deployment, with a custom flagfile and osquery extensions, to an osquery installer deployment.

-Unlike plain osquery, Fleet's osquery installers support the automatic updating of osquery on your hosts so that you don't have to deploy a new package for every new osquery release.
+Unlike plain osquery, Fleet's osquery installer supports the automatic updating of osquery on your hosts so that you don't have to deploy a new package for every new osquery release.